Optimal Sensor Gain Control for Minimum-Information Estimation of Continuous-Time Gauss-Markov Processes: Optimal solution in scalar case

 \subsubsection{Case A}

-In this case, the initial coordinate of $(x_{t_0}^\star,p_{t_0}^\star)$ of the optimal solution is either in the yellow or the blue regions illustrated in Fig.~\ref{fig:case_a_color}.
-The boundaries of these regions are defined by the switching surface $\mathcal{S}$ and the separatrices converging to the point $E$.
+In this scenario, the initial point (denoted by $(x_{t_0}^\star,p_{t_0}^\star)$) is either in the blue or yellow regions illustrated in Fig.~\ref{fig:case_a_color}.
+The boundaries of these two regions are characterized by the horizontal separatrix converging to point $E$ and the switching surface $\mathcal{S}$.